hikui/cloud_revision/Part4 SOA.md

 * SOAP/WS is built on the paradigm of RPC; practically, a language independent function call that spans another system.
 * REST is centered around resources, and the way they can be manipulated (HTTP actions) remotely.
-* SOAP/WS is a stack of protocols that covers ==every aspect of using a remote service==, from service discovery to service description, to the actual request/response.
+* SOAP/WS is a stack of protocols that covers ==every aspect of using a remote service==, from service discovery to service description, to the actual request/response, while REST is an architectural style.

 ---